eunikehp/eunikehp/README.md

 I am a young professional who is passionate in learning data analysis.
 I like to solve problems by getting insight from data.
 In these past months, I have been working on developing my skills in data cleaning, data wrangling and data visualization.
 I followed some online courses, websites, and youtube videos in order to learn SQL, Python, and Tableau.
-Through this account, I share my recent projects and portfolios.
+Through this account, I shared my recent projects and portfolios.
 Please check my repositories below!
 I hope I could pursue my career as a data analyst soon!

 <h2>👩‍💻 Projects:</h2>